 - Ninhydrin reagent is used for the derivatization of amino acids.
 This is done at an elevated temperature, i.e. mixing of amino acids with the reagent.

 - Derivatization is actually done to gain selectivity and sensitivity in the analysis.

 - Derivatization is performed separately for each amino acid.

-- Final stage is the detection of derivatives (free amino acid) via absorption in the visible range (440 nm and 570 nm).
+- The final stage is the detection of derivatives (free amino acid) via absorption in the visible range (440 nm and 570 nm).

 - It is a non-destructive method